The Fiddler’s Companion

 WAP AT THE WIDOW MY LADDIE.
 See “Wappat the Window My Lady.

 WAPPAT THE WINDOW MY LADY.
 AKA – “Wap at the Window,” “Wap at the Widow My Laddie.”
 Scottish, Jig.
 D Major.
-Standard.
+Standard tuning.
 AABB (McGlashan): AABBCCDD (McGibbon).
 The tune appears in Henry Playford’s 1700 collection of Scottish dance tunes.
 McGlashan erroneously designates the tune as a Scottish Measure.
 McGibbon (Scots Tunes, book II), c.
 1746; pg.
 53. McGlashan (Collection of Scots Measures), 177?; pg.
 6 (appears as “Wap at the Widow my Laddie”).

 X:1